 There are lots of websites with advice on how to handle cyber bullying.
 Sitting down with your friend and checking out some of the sites listed below in our Links section can be a good place to start.

 More information about bullying

 For more about bullying and what you can do about it, visit these pages on Youth Central:

-Confidential, free and secure space where young people 12 - 25 or their family can chat, email or speak on the phone with a qualified youth mental health professional.
+Confidential, free and secure service for young people 12 - 25 to chat, email or speak on the phone with a qualified youth mental health professional.